 If you don’t already have a good pair of hiking boots, you should purchase a pair and make sure that it works for you.
 Multi-day trips involve heavier packs and longer distances than day hikes.
 Running shoes are generally a poor choice for guests on our multi-day trips.

 There are two important guidelines for footwear: It should have good tread, and it should be broken in.
 Boots that grip the trail are desirable for obvious reasons.
 And hiking straight out of the shoe store into Grand Canyon is a great way to get blisters.
 It can be fun to purchase brand-new gear before hiking Grand Canyon.
 But if you do purchase new footwear, take care to make sure it’s broken in.

 The South Kaibab, Bright Angel, Hermit, and Grandview Trails all have restrooms at the trailhead.
 Of these, only Bright Angel Trail has modern plumbing at the trailhead.

 Below the trailhead, the Bright Angel and South Kaibab Trails both have composting toilets spaced at various intervals.
 The only “modern” facilities (flush toilets, running water) are at the bottom of the canyon at Bright Angel Campground, near the end of the South Kaibab Trail.

-Along the Hermit Loop, extremely rustic facilities (read: a hollow plastic cube with a toilet seat) can be found at the first night’s campsite and at long intervals along the Tonto Trail.
+Along the Hermit Loop, composting toilets can be found at the first night’s campsite and at Indian Garden.
+Even more rudimentary facilities can be found at long intervals along the Tonto Trail.
 The Grandview Trail has extremely basic facilities atop Horseshoe Mesa, and nothing else.